SABRE (rocket engine)

 SABRE (Synergetic Air Breathing Rocket Engine) was a concept under development by Reaction Engines Limited for a hypersonic precooled hybrid air-breathing rocket engine.
 The engine was designed to achieve single-stage-to-orbit capability, propelling the proposed Skylon spaceplane to low Earth orbit.
 SABRE was an evolution of Alan Bond's series of LACE-like designs that started in the early/mid-1980s for the HOTOL project.
 Reaction Engines went into bankruptcy in 2024 before completing the project.

 The design comprised a single combined cycle rocket engine with two modes of operation.
 The air-breathing mode combined a turbo-compressor with a lightweight air precooler positioned just behind the inlet cone.
 At high speeds this precooler would cool the hot, ram-compressed air, which would otherwise reach a temperature that the engine could not withstand, leading to a very high pressure ratio within the engine.
 The compressed air would subsequently be fed into the rocket combustion chamber where it would be ignited along with stored liquid hydrogen.
 The high pressure ratio would allow the engine to provide high thrust at very high speeds and altitudes.
-The low temperature of the air would permit light alloy construction to be employed and this allow a very lightweight engine—essential for reaching orbit.
+The low temperature of the air would permit light alloy construction to be employed and thus allow a very lightweight engine—essential for reaching orbit.
 In addition, unlike the LACE concept, SABRE's precooler would not liquefy the air, thus letting it run more efficiently.

 After shutting the inlet cone off at Mach 5.14, and at an altitude of 28.5 km, the system would continue as a closed-cycle high-performance rocket engine burning liquid oxygen and liquid hydrogen from on-board fuel tanks, potentially allowing a hybrid spaceplane concept like Skylon to reach orbital velocity after leaving the atmosphere on a steep climb.

 An engine derived from the SABRE concept called Scimitar has been designed for the company's A2 hypersonic passenger jet proposal for the European Union-funded LAPCAT study.